ted-hou/OneKey_Reload_Unjam_CheckAmmo/README.md

 ### Unviersally Animated Ammo Check
 - For weapons without ammo-check animations, play the reload animation instead.
 For weapons without magazines, play a lower/raise animation.

+Disable the following addons:
+- G.A.M.M.A.
+Unjam Reload

 Required addons need to be loaded first:
 - 207- Mags Redux (Disable G.A.M.M.A.
 Unjam Reload) - RavenAscendant
 - 261- Ammo Check - Ishmaeel